 Question: While mimetic representation has formed the basis of high art portraiture for centuries, as we move forward into the 21st Century, this way of portraying has become increasingly problematic.
-The postmodern portrait, while still attending to its traditional definition, has subverted the form from within, by deconstructing the concept of the existence of a solid inner identity that has its outward manifestation in the face and body of the sitter; no longer is a 'good likeness' to a sitter's face or bodily form a necessary precondition or a guarantee of a true reality within a work of portraiture.
+The postmodern portrait has moved far from the classic definitions, to a place that questions the traditional markers of 'good' portraiture by deconstructing the concept of the existence of a solid identity that has its outward manifestation in the face and body of the sitter; a 'good likeness' to a sitter's face or bodily form is neither a necessary precondition nor a guarantee of a true reality within a work of portraiture.